Cleans the teeth well & offers more advanced features

 It also doubles up as the visual pressure sensor, more on this shortly.

-Then right at the top of the handle, protruding from the centre is a metal prong that delivers the movements to the detachable brush head.
+Then right at the top of the handle, protruding from the center is a metal prong that delivers the movements to the detachable brush head.

-Supplied with the Pro 6000 is 1 CrossAction brush head that simply pushes on and pulls off of the brush handle.
+Supplied with the Genius 6000 is 1 CrossAction brush head that simply pushes on and pulls off of the brush handle.

 Small and compact you can generally get the brush head into all the hard to reach areas of the mouth.
 It cleans the teeth really well, the angled bristles sweep along the teeth and gumline effectively cleaning the plaque away and leaving your mouth much cleaner and healthier than a manual brush.

-The motion of the brush head on the Pro 6000, looks like this.
+The motion of the brush head on the Genius 6000, looks like this.

 The dynamic 3D movement helps adapt to your teeth as it oscillates, rotates and pulsates to break up and remove up to 100% more plaque than a manual toothbrush.